FAQ - Ethics Matters

 The Ethics Matters Hotline is one avenue for the public and employees to report misconduct.
 Additional reporting options are described in the Reporting of Improper Governmental Conduct Policy.

-A. The hotline is intended as a vehicle to report Improper Governmental Conduct, including: 1) abuse of authority, 2) gross waste of funds, 3) mismanagement, 4) theft or misappropriation of County assets; and 5) violation(s) of County policy, State and/or Federal law(s).
+The hotline is intended as a vehicle to report Improper Governmental Conduct, including: 1) abuse of authority, 2) gross waste of funds, 3) mismanagement, 4) theft or misappropriation of County assets; and 5) violation(s) of County policy, State and/or Federal law(s).

-A. Once a report is filed, the system generates an email to the Hotline Administrator.
+Once a report is filed, the system generates an email to the Hotline Administrator.
 The Hotline Administrator will work with the Hotline Advisory Committee to assign the investigation to an appropriate “receiving employee or official.”
 This employee or official will either conduct the investigation or assign it to another employee or agency as appropriate.
 The receiving or investigating employee will conduct an investigation in accordance with the requirements of the Reporting of Improper Governmental Conduct Policy.
 Upon conclusion of the investigation, a written report will be prepared.
 The report will summarize the allegations and findings.

-A. Yes, reports of misconduct will be reviewed and investigated as appropriate.
+Yes, reports of misconduct will be reviewed and investigated as appropriate.